rfg74/rfg74.github.io/Lab9.md

 <img width="350" alt="Profile Picture" src="MAPS.jpg">

 This case controls the robot's orientation which I then integrated ToF sensor data collection into.
+During my trial, I found that there was a notable amount of drift in my robots position of about 2 inches from the desired position.

-This command controls the car so it turns to each angel using my PID controller until the car is within a "close enough" range which I have labeled as 4 degrees.
+This command with ToF data collection controls the car so it turns to each angel using my PID controller until the car is within a "close enough" range which I have labeled as 4 degrees.
 Once stopped, the car takes 3 ToF sensors from the front sensor.
 This yields me 60 data points per spot.

 *INSERT VIDEO OF CODE WORKING*